 Preheat oven to 425 degrees F.

-Mix oats, flour, almonds, sugar, and salt in small mixing bowl.
+Mix oats, flour, almonds, sugar, and salt in the small mixing bowl.

-Blend oil and water in measuring cup with fork or small wire whisk until emulsified.
+Blend oil and water in measuring cup with a fork or small wire whisk until emulsified.

 Add oil mixture to dry ingredients and mix well.